Carsten Stoll

 Eurographics, 2013

 We capture human performances that can be relit under novel illumination from multi-view video recorded under general, uncontrolled lighting.
-The method jointly estimates dynamic geometry, reflectance properties, and illumination, enabling realistic relighting of captured performances in post-production.
+The method jointly estimates dynamic geometry, reflectance properties, and illumination, enabling realistic relighting in post-production.

 Markerless Motion Capture of Multiple Characters Using Multiview Image Segmentation